OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2015-01-10-vps-ruby-on-rails-hosting-2.md

 - [How To Protect SSH with fail2ban on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-protect-ssh-with-fail2ban-on-ubuntu-14-04)
 - [How to Secure an Nginx Server with Fail2Ban](http://snippets.aktagon.com/snippets/554-how-to-secure-an-nginx-server-with-fail2ban) (I only used the `badbots` and `noscript` jails.)

 Be cautious with fail2ban.
 You don't want to lock yourself at of your own server.
+If you do get blocked, you can login using the Digital Ocean web console for your droplet.

 ### Step 12 - Test Your Sever

 Congrats!
 At this point you should be able to load your Rails app via a web browser.
 When testing your app be sure to trigger actions that both read and write to your database to ensure that Postgres is properly configured.

-### Keeping Your System Up To Date
+### Step 13 - Keeping Your System Up To Date

 When you connect via SSH to your droplet a login message will let you know if there are pending security updates.
 To download and install these updates, run the following commands: